Understand Your Usage

 Electric usage varies from day to day and month to month, depending upon a variety of factors including your daily habits, the weather, and the time of year.
 An increase in your electric usage could be caused by a variety of factors:

-For example: How much energy does my air conditioner use?
+For example: How much energy does my water heater use?

 *The total cost per kWh for customers taking Standard Service generation supply is 22.5 cents